Logic-Luminaries/Digital-Nomad/README.md

-# Digital Nomad Web Application Setup
+# Digital Nomad Installation Guide

 Follow these steps to set up and run the Digital Nomad web application on your local machine.